ryansb/hugo-lambda/README.md

 ## Developing

-When working on the functions, I recommend using [kappa][kappa] to re-upload and trigger the function you've made changes to.
-Instructions are available in kappa's README.
+When working on the functions, you can manually zip the code (with dependencies) and upload it to the Lambda console.

 ## CloudFormation